optimusflow/KB/quantower-algo/indicator-with-custom-painting-gdi.md

 }
 ```

 And this is how our chart looks now.
-You can compare results with Market Depth panel in Quantower:
+You can compare results with Market Depth panel in OptimusFLOW:

 ![Display bids and asks on the chart](../.gitbook/assets/level2.png)